HM: Hybrid Masking for Few-Shot Segmentation: Experiment

 \subsubsection{Implementation details.}

-We used ResNet50~\cite{Resnet} and ResNet101~\cite{Resnet} backbone networks pre-trained on ImageNet~\cite{image_net} with their weights frozen to extract features.
-From conv3$\_$x to conv5$\_$x of ResNet (i.e., the three layers before global average pooling), the features in the bottleneck part before the ReLU activation of each layer were stacked up to create deep features.
-We used the Adam optimizer~\cite{Adam} with learning rate 1e-3 and mini-batch size of 20 for all benchmarks.
-Following \cite{data_aug_1} and \cite{data_gug_2}, we used data augmentation only for PASCAL-5$^i$.
-For COCO-20$^i$ and FSS-1000 benchmarks, no data augmentation was employed.
+We integrate our hybrid masking technique into two FSS baselines: HSNet~\cite{HSNet} and VAT~\cite{VAT}, and the resulting methods are denoted by HSNet-HM and VAT-HM.
+We use ResNet50~\cite{Resnet} and ResNet101~\cite{Resnet} backbone networks pre-trained on ImageNet~\cite{image_net} with their weights frozen to extract features, following HSNet~\cite{HSNet} and VAT~\cite{VAT}.
+From conv3$\_$x to conv5$\_$x of ResNet~(i.e., the three layers before global average pooling), the features in the bottleneck part before the ReLU activation of each layer were stacked up to create deep features.
+We follow the HSNet~\cite{HSNet} and the VAT~\cite{VAT} default settings for optimizer~\cite{Adam} and learning rate.
+A batch size of 20 is used for HSNet-HM training for all benchmarks.
+For VAT-HM training, 8, 4, and 4 batch sizes are utilized for COCO-20$^i$, PASCAL-5$^i$ and FSS-1000 respectively.
+We used data augmentation for HSNet-HM training on PASCAL-5$^i$ following \cite{data_aug_1, data_gug_2, VAT}.
+For COCO-20$^i$ and FSS-1000 benchmarks, no data augmentation was employed when training HSNet-HM.